 Combination tickets are valid for five days from the start date and can only be used one time for admission into each site, including the Acropolis.

-On the official website, you can purchase your tickets in advance for a specific day.
-Just note that once you purchase your tickets, you cannot change the date of your visit or get a refund.
+On the official website, you will purchase your tickets in advance for a specific day.

-To navigate the website, click the “EN” for English.
-Click “visitors.”
-On the next page, choose “Attica” as the region and then “Acropolis and Slopes.”
-Select your date and your time slot (the time is for statistical purposes only, it’s not your time of entry).
+To navigate the website, choose “Attica & Central Greece” as the region and then “Acropolis and Slopes.”
+Select your date and your time slot.
 On Step 2, choose “single-use” for the Acropolis-only ticket and “combined” for the combination ticket.
 Complete the purchase.

-Free Entry Vouchers: If someone in your group qualifies for free entry (under 18 years old, students, tour guides, etc.) and you are purchasing your tickets online, you will be sent a voucher by email.
+Free Entry Vouchers: If someone in your group qualifies for free entry and you are purchasing your tickets online, you will be sent a voucher by email.
 This voucher will need to be turned into the ticket booth for an official ticket.
 So, even though some members in your group can skip the ticket line, if you are traveling with kids, you will still have to wait in the ticket line to get the official entrance ticket.

-What We Did: We did not purchase our tickets in advance because we did not think it would save us any time in line, since we traveled with two kids.
+What We Did in 2019: Our visit was during shoulder season in Athens, so lines were relatively small.
+We did not purchase our tickets in advance because we did not think it would save us any time in line, since we traveled with two kids.
 Instead, we visited Kerameikos first.
 This is one of the sites on the combination ticket.
 There was no line here and we purchased the 5-day combination ticket.
 At every other site we visited we simply used the ticket to pass through the turnstile.
 We never had to wait in a line while visiting the Acropolis and the archaeological sites.

 Hours of Operation